grtcdr/darkman.el/MANUAL.md

 ## Disabling existing themes

-Emacs does not by default disable the current theme when another one is loaded, and while this behavior might seem unintuitive, we can always advise `darkman-set` (and by extension `darkman-toggle`), or even `load-theme` if you prefer, to disable any existing themes first.
+Emacs does not by default disable the current theme when another one is loaded, and while this behavior might seem counter-intuitive, we can always advise `darkman-set` (and by extension `darkman-toggle`), or even `load-theme` if you prefer, to disable any existing themes first.

     (defadvice darkman-set (before no-theme-stacking activate)